Last updated on April 17th, 2018 at 01:56 pm

 Bucket List for Rio de Janeiro: “Rio Lifestyle”

 Let’s start this Bucket List for Rio de Janeiro off right.
-Spend a day relaxing and enjoying the laid back lifestyle in Rio de Janeiro.
-Brazilians tend to say that by contrast, people in São Paulo live for working whereas there is a more relaxed feel in Rio and people work for living.
+Spend a day relaxing and enjoying the laid-back lifestyle in Rio de Janeiro.
+Brazilians tend to say that by contrast, people in São Paulo live for working whereas there is a more relaxed feel in Rio and people work for a living.
 Take an afternoon relaxing on the beach or enjoy a nice walk through some of the outlying neighborhoods.
 Plan your Brazil Tour Now

 Bucket List for Rio de Janeiro: Ipanema Beach

 Ipanema is the chic version of Copacabana beach.
 Here you can enjoy a beautiful view of the mountains, The Two Brothers, while sipping fresh coconut water or ice cold mate served by the beach vendors.
-If you’re hungry try a tapioca crêpe with coconut and condensed milk (in portuguese: coco e leite condensado).
+If you’re hungry try a tapioca crêpe with coconut and condensed milk (in Portuguese: coco e leite condensado).
 If you’re looking for souvenir’s, there is plenty of shopping along the promenade.

 Bucket List for Rio de Janeiro: Pareo Canga Beach

 You are sure to find a Brazilian Beach Pareo canga at any local shop in Rio.
 These are perfect for any beach day and come in various colors and patterns.
 The Brazilian flag is usually the most popular.
 Grab your canga and head to the beach to watch the sunset.
 This is the best way to end a day at the beach.

 Bucket List for Rio de Janeiro: Sugarloaf Park